apace100/origins-docs/docs/types/power_types/modify_block_render.md

 Type ID: `origins:modify_block_render`

+!!! caution

+    Currently, this power type does not work properly if you have installed a mod that changes the rendering engine, such as Sodium.

 !!! note

     This power type does **not** support a `condition`.
 If the `condition` field is present, it will be ignored.